GSA/Section508.gov/_pages/acquisition/2025-11-19-buy-ict-micro-purchases.md

     <li>Support documentation and services (i.e. help desk services)</li>
     </ul>
     <h4 id="developing-section-508-requirements-for-procurements">Developing Section 508 requirements for procurements</h4>
     <p>The below tools and processes can help you conduct either a manual or automated review to define accessibility requirements for your solicitation.
-See <a href="https://training.section508.gov/508-training/courses/micro-purchase-new/lesson1/index.html">Buy Accessible Products and Services</a> for more information on how to use these tools.</p>
+See <a href="{{site.baseurl}}/buy/">Buy Accessible Products and Services</a> for more information on how to use these tools.</p>
     <ul>
     <li><p>Option 1 - Build custom accessibility requirements using Accessibility Requirements Tool (ART).
 Use ART, which automates the Standards Applicability Checklist and generates customized language to build your accessibility requirements.</p>
     </li>
     <li><p>Option 2 - Manually determine accessibility requirements.
-Follow this step-by-step guidance on how to <a href="https://training.section508.gov/508-training/courses/micro-purchase-new/lesson1/index.html">Determine 508 Standards and Exceptions</a> and complete the Standards Applicability Checklist.
+Follow this step-by-step guidance on how to <a href="{{site.baseurl}}/buy/determine-508-standards-exceptions/">Determine 508 Standards and Exceptions</a> and complete the Standards Applicability Checklist.
 Use the 508 Standards and Exceptions Chart &amp; Examples template to clearly communicate which standards and exceptions apply to each item in a solicitation that includes ICT.</p>
     </li>
     </ul>
     <p>Failing to include the applicable Section 508 technical requirements increases the risk of your project going over budget, missing deadlines, or requiring remediation after the product has been delivered and accepted.
 Not developing Section 508 conformant deliverables also puts your agency at a higher risk of being sued.</p>
     <h4 id="request-accessibility-information-from-vendors-and-contractors">Request Accessibility Information from Vendors and Contractors</h4>
-    <p>The <a href="https://training.section508.gov/508-training/courses/micro-purchase-new/lesson1/index.html">Request Accessibility Information from Vendors and Contractors</a> page can help you determine the required standards for the ICT solution you intend to procure.
+    <p>The <a href="{{site.baseurl}}/buy/request-accessibility-information/">Request Accessibility Information from Vendors and Contractors</a> page can help you determine the required standards for the ICT solution you intend to procure.
 Requirements will depend on whether the ICT is standard or customized.
 The page also includes a suggested process to help you determine and document the requirements and applicable exceptions.</p>
-    <p>Determining Section 508 requirements is rather technical, so consult with <a href="https://training.section508.gov/508-training/courses/micro-purchase-new/lesson1/index.html">your agency Section 508 Program Manager</a> for assistance.</p>
+    <p>Determining Section 508 requirements is rather technical, so consult with your agency <a href="{{site.baseurl}}/tools/program-manager-listing/">Section 508 Program Manager</a> for assistance.</p>
     <h4 id="section-508-exceptions">Section 508 Exceptions</h4>
-    <p>There are some <a href="https://training.section508.gov/508-training/courses/micro-purchase-new/lesson1/index.html">general exceptions</a> that pertain to Section 508:</p>
+    <p>There are some <a href="{{site.baseurl}}/buy/understanding-section-508-exceptions/">general exceptions</a> that pertain to Section 508:</p>
     <ul>
     <li>Legacy ICT (Safe Harbor)</li>
     <li>National Security</li>